S3 method for class 'rec_lin_model'

 Skip to contents

-Predicts matches between records in two datasets based on a given record linkage model.
+Predicts matches between records in two datasets based on a given record linkage model, using the maximum entropy classification (MEC) algorithm (see Lee et al. (2022)).

 Usage